GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The best way to predict the future is to invent it.
+The purpose of computing is insight, not numbers.

-~ Alan Kay
+~ Richard Hamming
 <pre>

 </pre>